-In ERA, the new fields will be “read only” for employers, and updated by DRS.
-The two new fields can be used by an employer to track an employee who approaches or reaches the maximum compensation limit.
+In ERA, the new fields will be “read only” for employers and updated by DRS.
+You can use the two new fields to track an employee who approaches or reaches the maximum compensation limit.

 Yes.
-SFT employers can use various methods to report retroactive earnings, as they did in the past.
-In ERA, SFT employers can pick and choose between the following options:
+If you're an SFT employer, you can use various methods to report retroactive earnings, as you did in the past.
+In ERA, SFT employers can pick and choose among the following options:

 Employers who submit regular reporting via Interactive will use Interactive for all reporting.
 DRS will continue to be available to assist with unique circumstances (for example, if the employer must make several adjustments due to a contract settlement).